Azure/azure-event-hubs-python/README.rst

 Microsoft Azure SDK for Event Hubs
 ==================================

-This project has been moved to the `azure-sdk-for-python <https://github.com/Azure/azure-sdk-for-python>`__ repository, under `azure-sdk-for-python/azure-eventhubs <https://github.com/Azure/azure-sdk-for-python/tree/master/azure-eventhubs>`__.
+This project has been moved to the `azure-sdk-for-python <https://github.com/Azure/azure-sdk-for-python>`__ repository, under:

+`azure-sdk-for-python/sdk/eventhub/azure-eventhubs <https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/eventhub/azure-eventhubs>`__.

 This repository is no longer maintained.